jimvickery/ChinookDatabase1.4_CompleteVersion/README.md

 top_3_artists.sql: Provide a query that shows the top 3 best selling artists.

 top_media_type.sql: Provide a query that shows the most purchased Media Type.

+Using Oracle SQL Developer to run SQL Commands